Phew, let me take a minute and say my gratitude to the Higher Above.

 So when we managed to conceive Sophie, I made a promise to myself that I will read more and learn as much as I can possible do to keep myself motivated.
 I did research online, I bought books & I joined support groups.
 I learnt on the benefits of breastmilk (scientific and non scientific).
 I dug out all the case studies.
 I bugged my doctor with neverending questions.
 I made a list of potential challenges i.e. possible let down (which I never faced because I never had that much milk), what to do when my breasts are engorged, how to deal with sore nipples, the right way of latching and unlatching, the right posture and position while breastfeeding, which food to avoid that will dry up my supply and the list goes on and on.

-So when we welcomed Sophie into the world, I was we were ready.
+So when we welcomed Sophie into the world,

 The challenges